-- Dissolve 16.41 g of sodium acetate anhydrous into approximately 1900 mL of DI water in a 2000 mL polypropylene vessel with a magnetic stir bar on a magnetic stir plate, and mix thoroughly. - 2) Measure pH and adjust pH to approximately 4.75 with glacial acetic acid.
-Make final volume adjustment to 2000 mL with DI water.

-1) Place one unopened vial containing 5.00 g of sodium tetra(n-propyl)borate, a squirt bottle of DI water, and a clean 50 mL conical centrifuge tube filled with 10-20 mL of DI water inside a glove box or tent.
-Fully purge glove box or tent with 100% nitrogen for approximately 5 minutes to remove oxygen.

-- 2) Open the vial containing sodium tetra(n-propyl)borate and add 10-20 mL of DI water with constant swirling. - 3) Pour the dissolved contents into the 50 mL conical centrifuge tube.
+- Dissolve 16.41 g of sodium acetate anhydrous into approximately 2000 mL of DI water in a 2000 mL polypropylene vessel with a magnetic stir bar on a magnetic stir plate, and mix thoroughly. - 2.
+Measure pH and adjust pH to approximately 4.75 with glacial acetic acid.
+Dilute to final volume with DI water.
+Expires one year from the date prepared. - 2.
+Sodium tetra(n-propyl)borate (NaPr4B, 2% w/v) - Place one unopened vial containing 5.00 g of sodium tetra (n-propyl) borate, a squirt bottle of DI water, and a clean 50 mL conical centrifuge tube filled with 10-20 mL of DI water inside a glove box or tent.
+Fully purge glove box or tent with 100% nitrogen for approximately 5 minutes to remove oxygen. - 2.
+Open the vial containing sodium tetra (n-propyl) borate and add 10-20 mL of DI water with constant swirling. - 3.
+Pour the dissolved contents into the 50 mL conical centrifuge tube.
 Wash the reagent vial with additional DI water to dissolve remaining solids and quantitatively transfer remaining reagent to the 50 mL tube.
 Cap the 50mL tube and remove from tent.
-Once dissolved, the NaPr4B solution may now be safely used in normal atmosphere. - 4) Inside a chemical fume hood, quantitatively transfer reagent solution containing 5.00 g of NaPr4B to a 250 mL UV-resistant volumetric flask.
+Once dissolved, the NaPr4B solution may now be safely used in normal atmosphere. - 4.
+Inside a chemical fume hood, quantitatively transfer reagent solution containing 5.00 g of NaPr4B to a 250 mL UV-resistant volumetric flask.
 Dilute to the final volume with DI water.
 This makes a 2% (w/v) NaPr4B solution.
-Store at 4°C.
+Store at 4°C. Expires three weeks from the date prepared.